C-Loftus/Toggle-By-Mic-Status/readme.md

-# Breaktimer Microphone Daemon
+# BreakTimer Microphone Daemon

 [BreakTimer](https://github.com/tom-james-watson/breaktimer-app) is a useful tool for prompting you to take break while working and preventing RSI/Eyestrain.
-However, it can trigger these breaks during meetings, causing annoyance while screensharing.
+However, it can trigger these breaks during meetings, causing interruptions while screensharing.

 This daemon solves this issue by watching the status of the default microphone.
-If it is in use, even if you are on mute, breaks will be disabled.
+If the microphone is in use, even if it is muted, the application will be killed.
+Once it is no longer in use, such as when you are no longer in a call, the application will be restarted.

+This program defaults to BreakTimer but any program can be specified as an argument.

 ## Limitations